 Life is best lived when our horizons are constantly being expanded and each day is NURTURED and ENRICHED.
 We each have an innate need to connect with the world around us and those we share it.
 Unfortunately, when Farmington Presbyterian Manor was built in 1962, little space was allocated for gathering and ease of access to nature.

-This $1,250,000 campaign will provide the funding needed to build a new 3,500 square-foot fellowship center where community members can hold everything from weekly worship services to anniversary parties and an outdoor patio and garden area where residents can reconnect with nature and enjoy the healing and therapeutic effects of fresh air and sunshine.
+Now complete, community members can hold everything from weekly worship services to anniversary parties, and enjoy an outdoor patio and garden area where residents can reconnect with nature and benefit from the healing and therapeutic effects of fresh air and sunshine.

 To learn more, visit www.FarmingtonGiving.org.